Major events, big tournaments, notable happenings that are on tap — or could be — for 2021 in Colorado golf

 Resuming in 2021 after being canceled in 2020 are qualifying events for the 2022 Drive Chip & Putt national finals, the 2021 IMG Academy Junior World Championships (July 12-16 in the San Diego area), the 2021 Optimist International Junior Golf Championship (three weeks in July in Miami) and the 2021 boys (July 12-15 in Lexington, Ky.) and girls (July 27-30 in Louisville, Ky.)
 Junior PGA Championships.

 — Besides USGA qualifying tournaments returning in 2021 in a big way — assuming things don’t take a considerable turn for the worse on the Covid-19 front — there are plenty of other significant tournaments in which Coloradans regularly compete that are back on the schedule.
 That includes the second Augusta National Women’s Amateur (March 31 and April 1 and 3), to which University of Denver golfer Anna Zanusso will be invited, provided she remains an amateur.
 Meanwhile, the girls state high school tournaments, which were canceled in 2020, are tentatively scheduled to be held June 21-22 this year.
 With all the changes to the high school sports season during the 2020-21 school year, the state golf meets will take place roughly a month later than usual.
-The 5A tournament is planned for City Park Golf Course in Denver and the 4A at CommonGround.
-The 3A site is not yet confirmed.
+The 5A tournament is planned for City Park Golf Course in Denver, the 4A at CommonGround, and the 3A at Elmwood Golf Course in Pueblo.

 Assuming no hiccups, also planned after a year off are the boys (July 27-29 in Sheridan, Wyo.) and girls (July 20-22 in Eagle, Idaho) Junior Americas Cup; The Broadmoor Invitation (July 25-29) and the Pacific Coast Amateur (July 19-23 in Victoria, B.C., Canada).